Statues of Confederate figures, slave owners come down amid protests - LI News Radio

 “Whatever original purpose this grave marker might once have had, for far too long it has served as nothing more than a painful reminder of our state’s horrific embrace of the Ku Klux Klan a century ago,” the mayor said.
 “For some time, we have urged that this grave monument belongs in a museum, not in a park, but no organization has stepped forward to assume that responsibility.
 Time is up, and this grave marker will come down.”

-“We have a chance here today … to say this will indeed not be our final moment and our final stand,” Lee said at a press conference Thursday.
-“There are more important things to address than just a statue, but this statue is a symbol of oppression.”

-Northam said the monument will be removed as soon as possible and go into storage, with the community involved in determining its future.

-The Richmond monument will join the fate of an Alexandria monument honoring Confederate soldiers that came down earlier this week.
+If the injunction is lifted, the Richmond monument could join the fate of an Alexandria monument honoring Confederate soldiers that came down last week.

 “Some said this day would never come,” Alexandria City Councilman John Chapman said on Facebook Tuesday.
 “The confederate statue at Appomattox is starting to be taken down.
 We, our community made this happen.”

-Also this week, a Confederate monument damaged in weekend protests was removed from a Birmingham park, local ABC News affiliate WBMA-TV reported.
+A Confederate monument in a Birmingham, Alabama, park was also removed last week after it was damaged in weekend protests, local ABC News affiliate WBMA reported.

-Confederate monuments in Bentonville, Arkansas, and Rocky Mount, North Carolina, also will be taken down, it was reported this week.
+Confederate monuments in Bentonville, Arkansas, and Rocky Mount, North Carolina, also will soon be taken down.

-It was not just in the United States that statues that symbolized racism were taken down.
-In Bristol, United Kingdom, protesters tore down a statue of 17th century slave trader Edward Colston.
-The protesters dragged the statue through the streets and then threw it into the river.

 In Philadelphia, a target of protesters also came down this week.
 The controversial statue of former mayor Pete Rizzo near City Hall was removed on Wednesday, following vandalism.
 Many saw the statue of the former police commissioner as a symbol of police brutality.